denven/covid-19-statistics/README.md

 ## Introduction
 A web app uses react, material ui, echarts, and js scraper to collect and represent statistics of coronavirus in the world.
 - Latest host on AWS EC2: https://covid19-stat.site/ (update every 10 minutes)
-- New Hosting on AWS S3: http://covid-19-statistics.s3-website-us-west-2.amazonaws.com/ (update every 2 hours by github actions)
+- New Hosting on AWS S3: http://covid-19-statistics.s3-website-us-west-2.amazonaws.com/ (limited update by github actions)
-- Original Hosting on heroku: https://covid-19-statistics.herokuapp.com/ (update every hour by github actions))
+- Original Hosting on heroku: https://covid-19-statistics.herokuapp.com/ (limited update by github actions))

-Note:
+### Reminder:
+- It is highly recommended to **zoom out** your broswer to view all data in a single page view;
 - The heroku site may not be accessible because it's sleeping when it's idle, just give a second visit after 2-3 minutes and it will be awaken.

-## Collected Data Source (Auto-update every hour)
+## Collected Data Source
 ### Epidemic data for downloading
   - Latest cases numbers are collected/scraped periodically and written into JSON files in [assets](https://github.com/denven/covid-19-statistics/tree/master/public/assets) directory.